Undergraduate Department of

 ARH 4941r.
 Internship in Museum Studies (3–12).
 This course is an internship in a collaborative museum to provide students with firsthand knowledge of, and practical experience in, museums.
 May be repeated to a maximum of twelve semester hours, only three of which may be applied toward the major in art history.
 May be repeated within the same semester.

-IFS 2066.
+IDH 2103.
 Museums: Three Promises for Humanity (3).
-This course provides an in-depth view of museums and their commitment to learning, equality and social advancement.
+Prerequisite: Admission to the honors program.
+This course provides an in-depth view of museums and their commitment to learning, equality, and social advancement.
 The seminar traces the development of museums from early traditions through the paradigm shift of the past two decades that has produced uniquely humanistic and socially responsible institutions.
-Through investigations of museum environments and interaction with museum professionals, the class examines how museums can build a healthy, safe and meaningful future for diverse regional and global communities.
+Through investigations of museum environments and interaction with museum professionals, the class examines how museums can build a healthy, safe, and meaningful future for diverse regional and global communities.

 SPC 2067.
 Communication for Arts and Design (3).
 This course provides majors in the College of Fine Arts with a course designed to fulfill the university's oral communication requirement using examples drawn from a diverse range of artistic contexts.